bitnami/containers/README.md

 ## Retention policy

-Deprecated assets will be retained in the container registry ([bitnami DockerHub org](https://hub.docker.com/u/bitnami)) for, at least, three months.
+Deprecated assets will be retained in the container registry ([Bitnami DockerHub org](https://hub.docker.com/u/bitnami)) for, at least, three months.

 ## Contributing